 - Ensure your smoke alarms are in working order.

-- Use plug protectors and baby-proof padding on sharp corners on tables.
+- Use plug protectors and baby-proof padding on sharp corners of tables.

-- Be aware of choking hazards being left around your home, like small toys or plastic bags.
+- Be aware of choking hazards, like small toys or plastic bags, left around your home.

 If you are serious about protecting your child, consider purchasing security cameras for your home.
 Security cameras allow remote viewing 24/7, meaning your child is never truly left alone.
 Even if your child is too young to be home alone and receives child care during the day, being able to check up on your child can give parents much-needed peace of mind.
-With most modern security cameras coming with modern features like wifi and 4G connectivity, this allows for a clearer picture, in colour.
+Most modern security cameras with wifi and 4G connectivity allow for a clearer picture in colour.
 This allows you to clearly see what your child is up to, which is helpful, especially when monitoring toddlers.
 Even when present in the home, in-home cameras can act as a baby monitor, ensuring you can be there if a child needs your help or is distressed.